-Sanction for failure to pay tuition fees

-55. Students are required to comply with the University of Suffolk Tuition Fee Policy.
-Defaults on payment and overdue tuition fee debt is treated seriously and may lead to sanctions being imposed on the student, including:
+Sanction for failure to pay tuition fees Students are required to comply with the University of Suffolk Tuition Fee Policy.
+Defaults 55. on payment and overdue tuition fee debt is treated seriously and may lead to sanctions being imposed on the student, including:

-- suspension of access to library facilities; - suspension of IT access; - suspension from academic activities, including prevention from taking assessments and attending exams; - withholding of results and certification; - withholding of payments due from the University, such as bursary payments; - a bar on (re)enrolling in the following or any subsequent academic years on any University of Suffolk programmes at any location; - in extreme cases, action leading to the withdrawal of the student from their course.

-56. A student with tuition fee debt who is due to re-enrol on their next year of study must contact the Finance and Planning Department (finance@uos.ac.uk) to settle any outstanding tuition fees before commencement of that year of study.
+suspension of access to library facilities; suspension of IT access; suspension from academic activities, including prevention from taking assessments and attending exams; withholding of results and certification; withholding of payments due from the University, such as bursary payments; a bar on (re)enrolling in the following or any subsequent academic years on any University of Suffolk programmes at any location; in extreme cases, action leading to the withdrawal of the student from their course.
+56. A student with tuition fee debt who is due to re-enrol on their next year of study must contact the Finance and Planning Department (finance@uos.ac.uk) to settle any outstanding General Regulations 2021/22 Version: 1.0 (August 2021) Page 14 of 44 tuition fees before commencement of that year of study.
 Re-enrolment will be suspended until such time as the debt is cleared in full.
 If the debt remains outstanding two weeks after the year of study has commenced, the student will normally be intercalated for that year.
 If the debt remains outstanding two weeks after the start of the following year of study, the student will normally be withdrawn.